-Katsuki has previously noted the necessity of two cis-sites on the Fe centre being available to enable binding of two naphthols for cross-coupling to generate BINOLs38.
-In our system, binding both an indole and a bidentate naphthol on the same metal centre makes the requirement for close approach of the indole radical to its naphthoate partner extremely challenging from a geometric perspective.
-As such we tentatively propose that the addition of the indole radical could occur via an outer sphere mechanism in which the key facially selective addition to the Fe(III) naphthol complex is directed by the C_2 -symmetric ligand as in 13.
-Reoxidation of the Fe(II) complex in 12 to Fe(III) complex 10 may then be performed by the terminal oxidant ('BuOO'Bu).
-Cyclohexadienyl radical 14 could subsequently undergo rearomatization by hydrogen atom abstraction or oxidation to afford 15^{45,46}, followed by ligand exchange to enable release of the enantioenriched heterobiaryl system 3 and an Fe(III) complex able to continue the catalytic cycle.
-Although we have demonstrated the ability of an Fe(III) species to perform the observed enantioselective oxidative coupling, this does not preclude the possibility of an Fe(III)/Fe(IV) cycle being operative in the catalytic reaction, and further mechanistic studies are underway.
+Katsuki has previously noted the necessity of two cis-sites on the Fe centre being available to enable binding of two naphthols for cross-coupling to generate BINOLs46.
+In our system, binding both an indole and a bidentate naphthol on the same metal center makes the requirement for close approach of the indole to its naphthoate partner extremely challenging from a geometric perspective.
+As such, we tentatively propose that the addition of the indole could occur via an outer sphere mechanism in which the key facially selective addition to the Fe(III) naphthoxy radical species is directed by the C_2 -symmetric ligand as in 14.
+The resultant radical could subsequently undergo hydrogen atom abstraction47 or oxidation to afford 15^{48,49}, followed by ligand exchange to enable release of the enantioenriched heterobiaryl system 3 and an Fe(III) complex able to continue the catalytic cycle.
+Although we have proposed an outer sphere coupling between a chiral Fe-bound naphthoxy radical and an indole, this does not preclude the possibility of an alternative cycle involving an indole radical being operative in the catalytic reaction, and further mechanistic studies are underway.

-Conclusion
+218 Conclusion